sanderlab/AlignmentViewer2.0/README.md

 # Alignment Viewer 2.0

-Alignment Viewer 2.0 is a standalone multiple [multiple sequence alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) (MSA) viewer written in TypeScript.
-This project uses the React framework and was boostrapped with [Create React App](https://github.com/facebook/create-react-app).
+Alignment Viewer 2.0 is a standalone [multiple sequence alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) (MSA) viewer written in TypeScript with the React framework.
+The project is primarily aimed at performance with the goal of enabling visualization and analysis of very large alignemnts (up to hundreds of millions of residues).

-A demo is available on Github Pages: https://fast.alignmentviewer.org
+A main website / demo is available at: https://fast.alignmentviewer.org/

-The Alignment Viewer 2.0 component ffeatures:
+The Alignment Viewer 2.0 component features:

 - Display alignment details (i.e., down to individual residues) and/or the alignment in its entirety.
 - Support for DNA/RNA and protein sequences